 I was quoted in Digiday for an interesting article about Morning Brew, a highly successful standalone newsletter-as-a-business.
 It’s a mystery to me why more publishers don’t wake up to the potential of high quality newsletter products.
 If Morning Brew, theSkimm, and theHustle can generate millions of dollars with just a handful of employees and a direct sold ad model, why is this opportunity commonly overlooked by larger publishers with vastly more resources?

-I was quoted in this article on Axios:
+I was quoted extensively in an ANA article (Association of National Advertisers):

 “I’ve seen many B2B marketers over-engineer around data and analytics, ending up with their shoelaces tied together,” Sibson says.
 “The best investment of time and energy for B2B marketers is a strong segmentation strategy, backed by rigorous qualitative research.
 Aim to have five to 10 clearly defined segments, or personas, for your prospects, and use data and analytics to bucket them as quickly as possible in order to get them into the right messaging stream.”